-in your .emacs file.
+in your init file such as init.el or .emacs.

 The behavior of LaTeX-section-label is determined by the variable LaTeX-section-label.

 LaTeX-section-label

 Default prefix when asking for a label.

 If it is a string, it is used unchanged for all kinds of sections.
 If it is nil, no label is inserted.
 If it is a list, the list is searched for a member whose car is equal to the name of the sectioning command being inserted.
 The cdr is then used as the prefix.
 If the name is not found, or if the cdr is nil, no label is inserted.